ErikBongers/math_parser-rs/README.md

 ```

 ## Technical

+### Previous version
-The main parser project is **MathParserDll** and is written in C++.
+Theprevi project is **MathParserDll** and is written in C++.
 It is a homebrew recursive descent parser with 2 look-aheads.
 Advantages of this parser type are that it's intuitive to read and mimicks the grammar definition (EBNF).

 ### Projects
 * **MathParserDll** main parser project.